TerryEbdon/GetIrishWeather/README.md

 different version then either build it from source or [log an issue][issue] and I'll take a look.

-This `GetIrishWeather` should work on any system with a suitable version of Java and am internet connection.
+This `GetIrishWeather` app should work on any system with a suitable version of Java and an internet connection.
 If it doesn't work on your system then please [log an issue][issue].

 [issue]: https://github.com/TerryEbdon/GetIrishWeather/issues